Gemini API in Ruby: Interactions Client Notes

 - You are already operating in Google Cloud infrastructure.

-These are not the same decision.
 The Ruby code can hide both behind one provider adapter, but picking the Enterprise platform pulls in IAM, billing, and whoever owns your Google Cloud org.
-That is a procurement and governance call, not something you settle in a pull request.
+That is a product and governance call, not something to smuggle into a refactor.

 What You Own in Ruby

-Do not build a giant “AI service” object with every provider detail mixed into application logic.
-Build a narrow client and a narrow adapter.
-Split the responsibilities: one object speaks HTTP, one knows Gemini’s interaction shape, one runs the loop, and the registry executes tools.
-When Gemini ships a breaking change, you fix the one object that owns it instead of grepping the whole app for the leak.
+I would not build one giant AiService with provider details mixed into application logic.
+Split the responsibilities: one object speaks HTTP, one knows Gemini's interaction shape, one runs the loop, and the registry executes tools.
+When Gemini changes a response shape, you fix the parser that owns it.

 When a Hand-Rolled Gemini Client Is the Wrong Call

 Owning the boundary is not always worth it.
-If all you need is the occasional one-shot completion, a community gem or a multi-provider abstraction will ship faster and the extra control buys you nothing.
-If you cannot stomach the no-SDK tax, keep in mind that when the Interactions API shifts, the breakage and the fix are both yours, where an official SDK would have absorbed them.
-If your domain has strict retention rules, stored interactions keep conversation history on Google’s side for as long as you leave it there, and that may simply be off the table.
-And if nobody on the team wants to babysit parser fixtures as the API moves, that work does not disappear on its own.
+If all you need is an occasional one-shot completion, a community gem or multi-provider abstraction will ship faster and the extra control buys you little.
+If nobody on the team wants to maintain parser fixtures as the Interactions API changes, that work does not disappear.
+It just waits until the next provider change.

-Reach for the hand-rolled client when you genuinely need the boundary: real control over retries, logging, streaming, tool execution, and how much provider detail leaks into the rest of the app.
-For anything lighter, a gem is the cheaper answer, and there is no shame in reaching for it.
+Reach for the hand-rolled client when you genuinely need control over retries, logging, streaming, tool execution, and how much provider detail leaks into the rest of the app.
+For anything lighter, a gem is the cheaper answer.

 Testing the Provider Boundary

 Do not let live API calls be your only test for the integration.
-They are slow, they cost money, and they go red when Google is having a bad afternoon rather than when your code is actually wrong.
-What you want instead is fixture-based tests covering every response shape your app leans on:
+They are slow, they cost money, and they fail for reasons that are not your code.
+Use fixture-based tests for every response shape your app relies on:

 - Text-only interaction.